An-nettt/Events-Registration-App/README.md

 ### API endpoints

-Backend deployment is at the link: https://events-registration-app-backend-988z.onrender.com. and the <b>free plan includes hibernation</b>.
+Backend deployment is at the link: https://events-registration-app-backend-988z.onrender.com **and the free plan includes hibernation**.

 The following API endpoints are available on the server: